Save to your scrapbook

 20g pack thyme

-25g pack at leaf parsley, leaves roughly chopped, stalks whole
+25g pack flat leaf parsley, leaves roughly chopped, stalks whole

 50g unsalted butter